mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 enum Empty {}
 ```

 Make this type into a semigroup.
 Can this type be a monoid?
-Why or why not?

 2.)
 In the exercises of “[Proof in Functions]({% post_url 2015-01-06-proof-in-functions %})” we considered the empty struct: